abalfoort/iso-constructor/man/iso-constructor.1.md

 cp -v /usr/share/iso-constructor/keep-packages ~/.iso-constructor/

 Note: to keep all packages you can simply write an asterisk (*) in the keep-packages file.

+## Test ISOs in Qemu
+If you have these (recommended) packages installed, the Qemu test button will be available:
+:   qemu-utils, qemu-system-x86, qemu-system-gui, ovmf

 # REPOSITORY